 Anonymous survey example 1: Customer satisfaction

-1) Gauge overall customer satisfaction
+- Gauge overall customer satisfaction,

-2) Improve customer experience
+- Improve customer experience,

-3) Curate their inventory
+- Curate their inventory,

 These include highly personal details, such as medications, period products, and household cleaners.
-Local shoppers are thrilled to participate and help the shopkeepers optimize their store, but they are understandably concerned about confidentiality.
+Local shoppers are thrilled to participate and help the shopkeepers optimize their stores, but they are understandably concerned about confidentiality.

 Anonymous survey example 2: Employee workplace culture

-Their strategy to stop workplace bullying starts with creating an anonymous survey to get a holistic view of how employees perceive the current company culture.
-They ask employees questions that measure how safe they feel, how aware they are of proper reporting procedures, and whether they or someone they know has experienced bullying at this company.
-Finally, they ask respondents to name anyone they know has been exhibiting bullying behavior.
+Their strategy to stop workplace bullying starts with creating an anonymous online survey using online survey tools to get a holistic view of how employees perceive the current company culture.
+They ask employees questions that measure how safe they feel, how aware they are of proper reporting procedures, and whether they or someone they know has experienced bullying at this organization.

 Once the first company culture survey results are collected and reviewed, HR can create an action plan that involves a more focused but certainly cautious investigation based on the trends in their feedback.
 They decide not to ask respondents to identify themselves to uphold their employees’ safety and trust as much as possible.
 However, HR did have to confront the alleged bully with specific instances.